 The longer the server is running, the higher probability disk drive runs out of space, especially to system partition C. It can't be better if you can extend C: drive without starting over or restoring from backup.
 In previous Server 2003, you can extend partition via DiskPart command prompt.
 To make it easier, Microsoft adds new GUI Extend Volume function in built-in Disk Management tool.

-In most of the server machines, there is other volume such as D in the same hard disk, so some people wondering if it is possible to shrink D and extend C with the new functionalities.
-If you search by Google, you'll find that many people encountered the same problem that Extend Volume is grayed out in Disk Management, of course they cannot extend volume in Server 2008.
+In most of server machines, there is other volume such as D in the same hard disk, so some people try to shrink D to extend C drive but failed.
+Searching by Google, you'll find that many people encountered the same problem that Extend Volume option greyed out in Windows Server 2008 Disk Management.

-There are several reasons why Extend Volume grayed out in Server 2008 (R2) Disk Management and I'll introduce one by one.
+There are 3 common reasons why Extend Volume is grayed out in Server 2008 (R2) Disk Management and I'll introduce one by one.

 2. Unsupported file system